 This combination of factors drove production down and prices up, in addition to weakening the national consumption of goods and services.
-The situation was reversed in the last quarter of 2021 and Published on January 6, 2022, Law No. 14,300 establishes the legal framework for beginning of 2022, yet the respite was short lived - new threats emerged with persistently high inflation microgeneration and distributed minigeneration, rates, rising basic interest rate and devaluation of the the Electric Energy Compensation System (SCEE) and the Social Renewable Energy Program Brazilian currency.
-(PERS).
-For Comerc, one of the key points is the In late February 2022, the Russian invasion of the maintenance of the current energy compensation Ukraine was another blow to the power industry - regime for existing projects and a transition rule the uncertainties of war and its consequences for the to preserve investments already made.
-The text global economy, skyrocketing prices for oil, gas and guarantees the application of the current rules for other commodities shook the market again. existing projects until 2045, providing stability and contractual security.
+The situation was reversed in the last quarter of 2021 and beginning of 2022, yet the respite was short lived - new threats emerged with persistently high inflation rates, rising basic interest rate and devaluation of the Brazilian currency.

+In late February 2022, the Russian invasion of the Ukraine was another blow to the power industry - the uncertainties of war and its consequences for the global economy, skyrocketing prices for oil, gas and other commodities shook the market again.